Java-Repositor/file-Processor/README.md

 ### Inputs:

-1.InputStream - Send the file as inputStream ex.
+1. InputStream - Send the file as inputStream ex.
 Get the input stream from multipart body request using MulitpartBody.getInputStream()

-2.fileName - String value (ex. sample.xlsx | sample.csv) ex.
-Get the filename from multipart body using MulitpartBody.getOriginalFilename()
+2. fileName - String value (ex. sample.xlsx | sample.csv) ex.
+Get the filename from the multipart body using MulitpartBody.getOriginalFilename()

-II. readFileFromPath(String path)
+II. **readFileFromPath**(String path)

 ### Descr: